JackieDo/Xml-Array/README.md

 $defaultConfig = [
     'version'          => '1.0',         // Version of XML document
     'encoding'         => 'UTF-8',       // Encoding of XML document
-    'attributesKey'    => '@attributes', // The key name use for storing attributes of node 'cdataKey'         => '@cdata',      // The key name use for storing value of Cdata Section in node 'valueKey'         => '@value',      // The key name use for storing text content of node 'namespacesOnRoot' => true           // Collapse all the namespaces on the root node, otherwise it will put in the nodes for which the namespace first appeared.
+    'standalone'       => null,          // Standalone directive for XML document 'attributesKey'    => '@attributes', // The key name use for storing attributes of node 'cdataKey'         => '@cdata',      // The key name use for storing value of Cdata Section in node 'valueKey'         => '@value',      // The key name use for storing text content of node 'namespacesOnRoot' => true           // Collapse all the namespaces at the root node, otherwise it will put in the nodes for which the namespace first appeared.
 ];
 ```